 An effective working relationship between Councillors and Employees is vital to the successful operation of the Council's business.
 The main aim of the Council is to deliver efficient and effective services to the residents of the Town.
 It is important that both Councillors and employees work together to achieve this aim and maintain confidence in the workings of the Council.
 Council business will be conducted more effectively if there is mutual respect and courtesy in all meetings and contacts, both formal and informal, between Councillors and employees.
 Given the variety and complexity of such relations, this Protocol does not seek to be either prescriptive or comprehensive.
 It simply offers guidance on some of the issues that most commonly arise.
 The Protocol should be read in conjunction with the adopted Councillors Code of Conduct, Standing Orders.
-Financial Regulations, Legislation or guidance as issued by the Monitoring Officer.
+Financial Regulations, the Civility and Respect Pledge, the Dignity at Work/In Council Policy, Legislation or guidance as issued by the Monitoring Officer.